 However, not every sportsperson gets to enjoy his/her twilight years rejoicing in the fond memories of the past.
 Who doesn’t like living the glorious past again in the form of stories, narratives, and anecdotes?

 That’s what this post is about.
 I have discussed the lives of the most famous athletes with dementia.

-Before you move ahead with the list, it would be beneficial to know that dementia is one of the rapidly growing diseases of modern times.
-In 2020, this is just the beginning.
+Before you move ahead with the list, it would be helpful to know that dementia is one of the rapidly growing diseases of modern times.

-Take the state of Hawaii for example.
+Take Hawaii for example.
 Currently, there are 29,000 people aged 65 years and older with Alzheimer’s disease.
 According to the Alzheimer’s Association, the number is expected to increase to 35,000 by 2025.

 1. Betty Robinson – American Olympic Track Athlete